Medically reviewed by Drugs.com. Last updated on Jul 7, 2023.

 - Urinary bladder blockage—Use with caution.
 May make these conditions worse.

 Use this medicine only as directed by your doctor.
 Do not use more of it and do not use it more often than your doctor ordered.
 Also, do not stop using this medicine without telling your doctor.
-To do so may cause your lung condition to become worse.
+To do so may increase the chance of side effects.

-This medicine usually comes with patient instructions.
-Read them carefully before using the medicine.
-If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you how to use it.
+This medicine is used with a special inhaler that comes with a patient information leaflet and patient instructions.
+Read the directions carefully before using the medicine.
+If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you what to do.
+Also, ask your doctor to check regularly how you use the inhaler to make sure you are using it properly.

-- This medicine comes in sealed pouch.
-Do not open the sealed pouch until you are ready to use a dose of this medicine.
+- This medicine comes in a sealed pouch.
+Do not open the pouch until you are ready to use it.
+Do not press the green button until you are ready to take a dose.

-- Take the cap off the mouthpiece.
+- Remove the cap by squeezing and pulling it off the mouthpiece.
 Check the mouthpiece to make sure it is clear.

-- Press the green button all the way down and release it.
+- Hold the inhaler with the mouthpiece facing you and the green button is on top.
+Press the green button all the way down and release it.
+Do not tilt the inhaler.

 - To inhale this medicine, breathe out fully and try to get as much air out of your lungs as possible.
 Put your lips tightly around the mouthpiece and breathe in quickly and deeply until you hear a "click" sound.
 Keep breathing in, even after you hear the "click" sound to be sure you get the full dose.